Webhooks

 Project or group webhooks that fail four consecutive times are disabled automatically.

-Project or group webhooks that return response codes in the 4xx range are understood to be misconfigured and are permanently disabled until you manually re-enable the webhooks yourself.
+Project or group webhooks that return response codes in the 4xx range are considered to be misconfigured and are permanently disabled.

 Re-enable disabled webhooks